 *Fun fact: Human brains are notorious for making egregious errors about their past experiences like this.
 Explained on pp. 253–9.

-One Friday night, at a bar called Heaven and Hell, my comedian friend (we’ll call her Helen) and I were slated to perform at an open mic.
+One Friday night, at a club called Heaven & Hell in Adams Morgan, my comedian friend (we’ll call her Helen) and I were slated to perform at an open mic.

 The open mic hosts, Martin and Simone, sidled up to the bar for beers, and I introduced them to my two friends.
 Everyone was having a great time; I felt drunker than usual.
 An hour later, it came my turn to perform.
 Martin introduced me, and I stumbled up to the mic.
 Though I felt lightheaded and carefree, I had performed this set a hundred times.
 I wouldn’t have any trouble delivering it.